intel/container-experience-kits/README.md

     For VM case:
     - update details relevant for vm_host (e.g.: datalane_interfaces, ...)
-    - update VMs definition in host_vars/host-for-vms-1.yml
+    - update VMs definition in host_vars/host-for-vms-1.yml - use that template for the first vm_host
+    - update VMs definition in host_vars/host-for-vms-2.yml - use that template for the second and all other vm_hosts
     - update/create host_vars for all defined VMs (e.g.: host_vars/vm-ctrl-1.yml and host_vars/vm-work-1.yml)
       Needed details are at least dataplane_interfaces
       For more details see [VM case configuration guide](docs/vm_config_guide.md)

-9. **Recommended:** Apply bug fix patch for Kubespray submodule (Required for RHEL 8+ and Ubuntu 22.04).
+9. **Required:** Apply bug fix patch for Kubespray submodule (for RHEL 8+ or Rocky 9(if wireguard is enabled)).

     ```bash
     ansible-playbook -i inventory.ini playbooks/k8s/patch_kubespray.yml